if I should stay / I would only be in your way

-When that Super Bowl halftime cut to commercial, recordings of Martin Luther King were used as a mellifluous, passionate voice-over to sell Dodge trucks.
+When that Super Bowl halftime cut to commercial, recordings of Martin Luther King, Jr. were used as a mellifluous, passionate voice-over to sell Dodge trucks.

 Star Trek has, of course, a long history with holograms, and an even longer one in pursuing a thoughtful exploration and expansion of ideas of personhood.

-The humanism (with ever-capacious valuations of what “human” might mean) that Roddenberry insisted upon happily risks corniness for the sake of earnestness.
-Confronted, famously, with Q’s misanthropic cynicism that echoes Hamlet’s own, Captain Picard spits back: “what he said with irony, I now say with conviction: what a piece of work is a man!”
+The humanism (with ever-capacious valuations of what “human” might mean) that creator Gene Roddenberry insisted upon happily risks corniness for the sake of earnestness.
+Confronted, famously, with Q’s misanthropic cynicism that echoes Hamlet’s own, Captain Picard spits back, “What he said with irony, I now say with conviction — what a piece of work is a man!”

 But no matter how noble in reason or infinite in faculty, when it comes to holographic life, Starfleet falters.
-Data might be a person (pace Pulaski), and Geordi’s repair drones might stumble their way to sentience, but even by the end of Voyager the Doctor laments that his fellow holograms remain a rights-less labor class.
+Data might be a person, and Geordi’s repair drones might stumble their way to sentience, but even by the end of Voyager, The Doctor laments that his fellow holograms remain a rights-less labor class.

 The indignity of summoning Houston – a woman whose life was itself marred and shortened by the relentless need for the show to go on – from the grave to once more dance and sing (and to shed absurd amounts of money upon investors and rights-holders) throws in rather stark relief Data’s praise by Albert Einstein, Kathryn Janeway receiving congratulations on her brilliance from Leonardo DaVinci, and Benjamin Sisko summoning (fictional) baseball great Buck Bokai to play catch with his son.